 About the Defense Travel Management Office

-DTMO partners across the government and private sector to maintain an in-depth perspective of the travel industry and determine the best practices and standards for Department of Defense (DoD) travel.
-DTMO considers guidance from the Defense Travel Governance Board and its Defense Travel Advisory Panel, two bodies that set strategic direction and manage change regarding DoD commercial travel requirements, including systems, software, policies, and/or procedures.
+DTMO works across Government and private sector to maintain an in-depth understanding of the travel industry and the needs of military and civilian travelers.
+DTMO also receives guidance from the Defense Travel Governance Board and its Defense Travel Advisory Panel.

 Mission